002A/ixora.io/itp/history_of_contemporary_art/minimalist-composers.rst

 .. description: Minimalist Composers of the 1960s and 70s
 .. type: text

 The 60's and 70's brought about significant changes in the kind of music being written by composers.
 This was partly motivated by advances in technology.
-There was a growing influence of different kinds of music such as Indian or Jazz.
+There was a growing influence of non-western cultures.
 Composers were also turning away from traditional institutions and schools of thought for leadership and artistic vision.

 I worked with fellow student `Ethan Helm <http://www.ethanhelm.com/>`_ to create a short presentation on Minimalist Composers of the 60's and 70's.
 He is a saxophonist and composer and knows a lot more about music than I do.
 Collaborating with him on this was educational.
 You can find the presentation `here <https://docs.google.com/presentation/d/15Le4xwOYXsqIX4uRiYGRJeWrjwHlQpQ93SSN23DzbW0/edit>`_.